macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 ## Dynamic HTML pages

-Now that we have resume data passed to our `/app/pages/resume.mjs` how do we make use of it?
+Now that we have résumé data passed to our `/app/pages/resume.mjs` how do we make use of it?
-Lets create an element to show our resume data.
+Lets create an element to show our résumé data.

 We can access it in the data store.
 Look at the code below.